 Want to impress your guests this Christmas?
 Crack open a bag of Savoursmiths, the super luxe crisps that are stocked in the likes of Harvey Nics and Harrods.
 Their extravagant flavours include Christmas ham with not just any old glaze but an umami truffle glaze.
 We’d recommend going all out and popping a bottle of the good stuff with these crisps.

-If you think the leftovers are the best part of Christmas, then these Boxing Day curry crisps, which pack a nice bit a of spice, from Scottish brand Mackie’s are the ones for you.
-Make it a Christmas triple with their Turkey & Stuffing and Pigs in Blankets flavours.
+If you think the leftovers are the best part of Christmas, then these Boxing Day curry crisps, which pack a nice bit a of spice, from Taylors (previously known as Mackie’s) are the ones for you.
+Make it a Christmas double with their Gingerbread Toffee popcorn.